 Drug Drop Box

-The Alma Police Department maintains a 24 hour a day, 7 days a week receptacle for unwanted or unused contained substances.
+The Alma Police Department maintains a receptacle for unwanted or unused controlled substances.
 It is located at the east entrance of the police department.
 Drop offs are all anonymous and secure.
 No needles/syringes or medical equipment allowed.
+Lobby is open 8 am – 5 pm, Monday – Friday

 Severe Weather Warnings and Shelters